grandivory/ffxi-gearswap/README.md

 * You can define stances in sets, like `stances.sam = S {'Hasso', 'Seigan'}`.
 If you use an ability in that set, gearswap will attempt to reuse that same ability any time the buff by the same name runs out.
   * Hitting `Ctrl+f10` will clear your current stances.
   * It's possible to have multiple sets of stances so that multiple abilities will be kept active.
+* By default, any weapon skill targeted on an enemy that is out of range will be canceled so that you don't lose TP.
+You can set an extra margin under the max that will be used to check by specifying `ws_safety_margin`.
+  * For example, if the maximum range for a weapon skill is 5 yalms and you set `ws_safety_margin = 1`, the weapon skill will be canceled if you are 4 or more yalms from your target

 ## Special Commands
 * In addition to the commands below, you can define any job-specific commands by creating a function `define_commands()`.